-Always striving for the natural appearance, Dr. Parry adheres to the philosophy of a balanced approach to cosmetic and reconstructive surgery
+Always striving for a natural appearance, Dr. Parry adheres to the philosophy of a balanced approach to cosmetic and reconstructive surgery.

 Eyelid Lift Surgery Goals

-- Correct the negative change in the shape of the eyes from excessive skin, muscle and fat
+- Correct the negative change in the shape of the eyes resulting from excess skin, muscle, and fat

 - Help reduces puffiness and dark circles under the eyes

-- Correct vision deficits due to excessive skin covering the pupil of the eye (In some cases this is covered by insurance)
+- Correct vision deficits due to excess skin covering the pupil of the eye (In some cases, this is covered by insurance)

-Eyelid lift surgery will not correct fine lines, wrinkles around the eyes or sagging of the brow.
+Eyelid lift surgery will not correct fine lines, wrinkles around the eyes, or sagging of the brow.
 Eyelid surgery is often combined with other facial rejuvenation procedures such as brow/forehead lifts, laser skin resurfacing and Botox to achieve the best results.
-These factors will be addressed thoroughly in the initial consultation process to determine the most effective, safe and appropriate procedure.
+These options will be addressed thoroughly in the initial consultation process to determine the most effective, safe, and appropriate procedure.

-Patients are sometimes evaluated by an Ophthalmologist (eye doctor) prior to surgery to make sure no underlying eye disease may be present, which could affect surgical outcomes.
+Patients are sometimes evaluated by an ophthalmologist (eye doctor) prior to surgery to make sure no underlying eye disease may be present, as this could affect surgical outcomes.

-In most cases, eyelid surgery can be performed safely in the office without the need of the operating room therefor, reducing the cost.
+In most cases, eyelid surgery can be performed safely in the office without the need of the operating room, therefore reducing the cost.

 Upper Eyelid Lift

-Excess skin, muscle and fat are removed from the upper eyelid proportionally to help restore the original shape of the eyes.
-The incisions are hidden in the natural eyelid crease.
+Excess skin, muscle, and fat are removed from the upper eyelid proportionally to help restore the original shape of the eyes.
+The incision is hidden in the natural eyelid crease.
 In some instances, to achieve the best results, a brow/forehead lift may also be needed.
 These factors will be addressed at the time of your initial consultation to determine the extent of surgery.

 Lower Eyelid Surgery

-Removing the fat often eliminates dark circles, however, in some cases, dark circles are caused by muscle showing through thin eyelid skin.
-These conditions, the overall health of the eyes and various surgical approaches such as, subciliary and transconjuntival, will be addressed during the initial consultation process.
+Removing the fat often eliminates dark circles.
+However, in some cases, dark circles are caused by muscle showing through thin eyelid skin.
+These conditions, the overall health of the eyes, and various surgical approaches (such as subciliary and transconjunctival) will be addressed during the initial consultation process.